ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - 16 "Explore!" cards.
 - 10 "See Beyond" cards for each source deck the player chose to add cards from to their starting deck.

+## More formats
+- Draft.
+Just do a cube draft.
+- Highlander: 80 cards, max 1x of each, featuring the *super cool draft pool!* There will be a universal pool of ~30 cards, all with no source requirement.
+This set of cards can rotate over time, perhaps weekly or monthly, hand picked and brand new cards selected for the pool.
+At the start of each match, shuffle the 30 card pool and create two {packs} of 10 (numbers not decided yet and must be tested) cards from the top, then draft 5 cards from those packs with your opponent.
+Do the same thing after game 1 and 2 (if you go to game 3) (no sideboarding) (you are required to put all the cards you draft into your deck) (this may have issues with location count since you are changing the number of non locations, we'll have to figure a solution to that out later).

 ---
 # Warning: The following formats are sorta abandoned for being bad.